MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-line-chart.md

 ## Add lines to the chart

 Line charts can display multiple lines.
 In some cases, the values on the lines are so different that the lines don't display well together.
-In this section, you add lines to the chart and learn how to format the chart when the values represented by the lines are different.
+In this section, you add lines to the chart and learn how to format the chart when the values represented by the lines are different enough to cause display problems.

 ### Add lines